ALTIBASE/Documents/Manuals/Altibase_7.2/eng/API User's Manual.md

 }
 ```

-Altibase.jdbc.driver.ABXADataSource is the class in which the XADataSource interface is implemented, and is included in the JDBC driver provided by Altibase.
-It is derived from the Altibase.jdbc.driver.ABConnectionPoolDataSource class.
-The ABConnectionPoolDataSource class is in turn derived from the Altibase.jdbc.driver.DataSource class.
+Altibase.jdbc.driver.AltibaseXADataSource is the class in which the XADataSource interface is implemented, and is included in the JDBC driver provided by Altibase.
+It is derived from the Altibase.jdbc.driver.AltibaseConnectionPoolDataSource class.
+The AltibaseConnectionPoolDataSource class is in turn derived from the Altibase.jdbc.driver.DataSource class.

-Therefore, the ABXADataSource class includes all the connection properties that the DataSource and ABConnectionPoolDataSource classes have.
+Therefore, the AltibaseXADataSource class includes all the connection properties that the DataSource and AltibaseConnectionPoolDataSource classes have.

 ![image19](media/API/image19.gif)

-[Figure 4-4] ABXADataSource Class
+[Figure 4-4] AltibaseXADataSource Class

-The getXAConnection method of the ABXADataSource class returns an instance of the XAConnection type.
+The getXAConnection method of the AltibaseXADataSource class returns an instance of the XAConnection type.
 Because this is actually an instance of the ABPooledConnection class, the ABPooledConnection class is the implementation of the XAConnection interface.

 An XA data source can be registered in the Java Naming and Directory Interface (JNDI) and used.